SimplyStaking/panic/docs/DESIGN_AND_FEATURES.md

 - EVM nodes will be monitored through the RPC endpoint.
 - Cosmos nodes will be monitored through their Prometheus metrics, REST, and Tendermint RPC.
 - Cosmos networks will be monitored using various Cosmos nodes' REST endpoint.
+- Substrate nodes will be monitored through their web-socket URL.
+- Substrate networks will be monitored using various Substrate nodes' web-socket URLs.
 - GitHub repository releases using the [GitHub Releases API](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#releases).
 - DockerHub repository releases using the [Docker HUB API](https://docs.docker.com/docker-hub/api/latest).